 - We won’t run tours or hire out kayaks in dangerously windy or high-flow conditions.

 - Our kayaks and canoes have been selected for their stability – it is very rare for anyone paddling with us to fall in.

 But – what if I do tip in?

-If you’re on a tour, our qualified and experienced guide/instructor would ask you to hold onto his kayak while he empties the water out of yours, and then he will instruct you on how to get back in, and give you a hand.
+If you’re on a tour, our qualified and experienced guide/instructor will be there to help.
+He will ask you to hold onto his kayak while he empties the water out of yours, Then he will instruct you on how to get back in, and give you a hand.
 If getting back in is too hard for you, he will help you to the side of the creek and assist you there.
 He’ll also have a towel handy if needed and a hot cuppa.
 You can view the technique here.